kizniche/Mycodo/mycodo-manual.rst

 |                        | seconds after the Conditional is activated.     |
 +------------------------+-------------------------------------------------+

-Timer (Daily Time) Conditional Statement If Options
+Timer (Daily Time Point) Conditional Statement If Options
 '''''''''''''''''''''''''''''''''''''''''''''''''''

 Run a timer that triggers Contitional Actions at a specific time every day.